OraInteractive/CakePHP3-Email-Template/README.md

 Property | Default | Description
 -------|---------|------------
-clean | false | Remove HTML comments inline | false | Inlines CSS using tijsverkoyen/css-to-inline-styles
+clean | false | Remove HTML and CSS comments inline | false | Inlines CSS using tijsverkoyen/css-to-inline-styles

 The following properties can be used in the template configuration: